 “The round eat-in island is perfect for our family,” comments the homeowner.
 “Instead of all facing the same direction, we are actually able to face each other when we are sitting around the island.
 And, when I’m drinking my morning coffee at the island, I can now see directly into the living room and dining room and can keep an eye on everything happening in house.”

 To maximize the family’s comfort and efficiency in this space, tile flooring was installed over radiant floor heating.
 The tile flooring will not only be durable enough to withstand heavy traffic from their family and two dogs, but also will conduct and radiate the heat most efficiently.
 Lisa Scheff Designs unified the space with a tranquil color palette and natural materials.
 Neutral colors and classic finishes ensure that this kitchen will be in style regardless of the current trends.
 As the finishing touch, red accessories and custom bar stools were used to bring in a fun pop of color that reflected the family’s lively personality.

 “This white kitchen was made for OUR family from top to bottom,” comments the homeowner.
 “That’s how I know that we will love it for years to come!”

 Technology has come a long way in the fabric industry, and stain resistance and washable fabrics are a prime example.
-Enter Crypton washable and stain-resistant fabrics.
-Take a look at this Crypton fabric we tested by pouring red wine.
-The fabric resists the stain, allowing us to wipe away the wine before it stains the sample.
+Enter Crypton fabrics, a washable and stain resistant upholstery option.

 “I have tested all of the couch fabrics.
 I started with Cranberry juice, then rubbed chocolate bar onto them, then scribbled all over with red felt tip pen and then rubbed it with this morning’s coffee.
 Here’s how they stood up: